BIGJRA/BIGJRA.github.io/rejuv.md

 Use the trucker to get to Gearen City, then go to Oceana Pier.
 Head to the southeast, then follow the guy into the warehouse.

-If you try to go north, you’ll get shocked, and your Pokemon will faint.
+If you try to go north, you'll get shocked, and your Pokemon will faint.
 The key here is to transform the Factory field into Short-Circuit via battling the Electrike trainer in the southwest and getting it to use Discharge.
-Once you’ve done this, head through the middle arrows.
+Once you've done this, head through the middle arrows.

 Venam will join you for a battle.
-Once you’ve won, she’ll leave.
+Once you've won, she'll leave.

 Before we leave the warehouse, interact with the panel to switch the direction of the middle tile, then head right.
 Grab *TM09 Venoshock*